You can complain...

-Once again, we’ve not had a good summer here in the UK with both July and August being among the wettest on record.
-(This was the summer of 2015.)
+Once again, we’ve not had a good summer here in the UK.
+In fact, both July and August have been among the wettest on record.
+(This was written in the summer of 2015.)

 And, encouraged by the media, there’s a lot of complaining going on.

 It’s just not fair.
-We wait for nine months in the hope of two or three warm, dry, and balmy summer months and what happens?
+We wait all year in the hope of two or three warm, dry, and balmy summer months and what happens?
 Rain, rain, rain!

 Whatever happened to all this global warning stuff?